How Much Solar Do I Need?

 Optimal Scenarios for a Solar Ground Mount

-Ground mounts are generally about 3 to 4 feet off the ground.
+Ground mounts are generally about three to four feet off of the ground.
 They also require a large amount of non-shaded space.
 The specifics of how much space is needed, however, depends on the area in which you live.
 When you receive your free customized solar quote these standards will be taken into account.

 A pole mount is taller than a ground mount.
 Some of them even have the ability to move the panel to an optimal position to absorb maximum energy from the sun depending on the season.
 Normally, however, residential installations don’t use a pole mount.
 They are more common among rural commercial solar projects or solar farms.